 Social and Racial Justice Curriculum

-by Chiara Di Lello, David Mortimer, Lila Mortimer, Edna Moy, Nayantara Mhatre, Maria Richa, and Morika Tsujimura
+by Graduate School alum Chiara Di Lello, GSE ’16, and School for Children current and former faculty members David Mortimer, Lila Mortimer, Edna Moy, Nayantara Mhatre, Maria Richa, and Morika Tsujimura

 Step inside Bank Street School for Children.
 Eighth-grade students are writing bills and passionately advocating for causes in front of their peers in a simulation of the legislative process.
 Second-grade children are building a Lenape wigwam inside their classroom.
 Fourth graders are mummifying an assistant teacher following the steps used by the ancient Egyptians.
 Kindergartners are installing a restaurant in their classroom and are taking reservations.
 At Bank Street, more than 430 students from nursery to eighth grade learn through play, simulation, collaborative interaction—all hallmarks of progressive education.